 Toilet charges have been scrapped at all of Britain’s busiest railway stations.

 On Saturday 30 March, London Liverpool Street, London King’s Cross and Edinburgh Waverley became the last of 20 Network Rail stations to make their toilets free to use.
+Not only that, they have spent additional funding in Getting a new toilet installed at every station as well.

 The public sector body previously charged up to 50p per person to use the facilities.